NextSDS Logo

 Flush contaminated eye(s) with lukewarm gently running water for 30 minutes, holding eyelids open.
 Remove contact lenses, if present and easy to do, and continue to irrigate eyes until medical assistance arrives.
 Seek immediate medical attention.

-Symptoms: Severe irritation that could lead to permanent eye damage if not treated immediately.
+Symptoms: Severe irritation that could lead to permanent eye damage.

 Ingestion

 Ingestion by a child is a severe fatality risk due to a high dose to body-weight ratio.
 Get IMMEDIATE medical attention for gastric lavage with a cuffed endotracheal tube.
 If a small amount has been ingested, DO NOT induce vomiting.
 Dilute contents of stomach with 1-2 glasses of water and seek medical attention / advice.
-If a large amount has been ingested, get IMMEDIATE medical attention for gastric lavage with a cuffed endotracheal tube.
 If vomiting occurs naturally, have patient lean forward to reduce the risk of aspiration.
 Contact a POISON CENTER / doctor for immediate medical attention.

 Symptoms: Severe gastrointestinal irritation leading to nausea and vomiting.
 Ingestion of a large volume may be fatal.